 Check out our blog post “Smoother animations, Faster apps”.

 Flow dramatically improves HTML layout performance on multi-core silicon by using multithreading to position elements simultaneously.

-As layout can account for as much as half of an HTML browser's overall activity, Ekioh’s groundbreaking new multithreaded architecture cuts layout times by up to 60% on a quad-core device.
+As layout can account for as much as half of an HTML browser’s overall activity, Ekioh’s new parallel architecture cuts layout times by up to 60% on a quad-core device.

 Interested to know more about layout performance?
 Check out our blog post “Improving HTML browser layout performance”.

 Blink and WebKit use accelerated compositing to achieve desired levels of rendering performance, but this has significant memory overheads.
-At HD resolutions, cached pixmaps can account for as much as 50MB and at 4K it is over 200MB.
+At HD resolutions, cached pixmaps can account for as much as 50MB, at 4K it is over 200MB.

 Flow’s innovative use of the GPU delivers richer looking UIs and more dynamic animations without the need for cached pixmaps.
 Ekioh’s design more than doubles browser rendering performance and uses a fraction of the memory required for accelerated compositing.

 Worried about memory?
 Check out our blog post “Better performance with less memory”.

 As well as our blog posts, we have a selection of papers detailing the technology behind Flow and its innovative architecture.